Skip to content

 On October 25, 1990, he scored a third-round knockout of James “Buster” Douglas to win the undisputed heavyweight title of the WBA, the World Boxing Council (WBC), and the International Boxing Federation (IBF).

-After successful defenses against former champions George Foreman and Larry Holmes, Holyfield lost the title on November 13, 1992, dropping a 12-round decision to Riddick Bowe.
+After successful defenses against former champions George Foreman and Larry Holmes, Holyfield lost the title on November 13, 1992.
+He dropped a twelve-round decision to Riddick Bowe.

 A rematch with Bowe one year later, he recaptured the WBA and IBF titles in another decision.

-Holyfield met heavyweight champion Mike Tyson in a much-anticipated WBA bout on November 9, 1996, scoring a TKO in the 11th round, becoming the heavyweight champion for the third time.
+Holyfield met heavyweight champion Mike Tyson in a much-anticipated WBA bout on November 9, 1996.
+Holyfield scored a TKO in the 11th round, becoming the heavyweight champion for the third time.

 Fighting Lennox Lewis twice, once in a controversial draw and defeated in the other, Holyfield regained the heavyweight crown for the final time nine months later.